Continuous Learning in Artificial Intelligence 2024: Advancing Adaptive Systems for a Dynamic World

 5. In-Practice Uses:

-Some regularization methods, like elastic weight consolidation (EWC) and synaptic intelligence (SI), make changes to model parameters that could mess up representations that have already been learned more difficult.
-This helps to preserve characteristics and patterns in the data that are significant to the analysis.
-It is possible to reinforce and remember what you have learned over time by using rehearsal techniques.
-These involve regularly going over and retraining the model on old examples or fake data that is made to look like past experiences.
+Regularization methods such as elastic weight consolidation (EWC) and synaptic intelligence (SI), change model parameters in ways that would otherwise hurt learned representation.
+This retains the features and trends in the data that are important for analysis.
+You can solidify and recall what you study over time by practicing rehearsal methods.
+These consist of periodically reviewing and retraining the model on previous examples, or on fake data that simulates past experiences.

 Leave a Comment